Shropshire District Council commissioned the building of a new BMXPump Track at Craven Arms in 2012.

 The Craven Arms Pump Track is found on the town playing fields next to the Craven Arms Community Centre.

-You can see more pictures of the Craven Arms BMX Pump Track on the Shropshire Council website here.
+You can read more about the Craven Arms BMX Pump Track on the Shropshire Council website here.